RafaelCenzano/Marvin-v3-client/static/css/README.md

-All the css for the Marvin gui
+Directory to hold all css code for UI

+lib contains bootstrap css